-- Press STANDBY-ON on the projector or STANDBY on the remote control, then press that button again while the confirmation message is displayed, to put the projector into standby mode. - 2 Unplug the power cord from the AC outlet after the cooling fan stops. - The power indicator on the projector blinks in red while cooling. - The power indicator changes to green when the projector finishes cooling.
+- Press (1) / I STANDBY/ON on the 1 projector or STANDBY on the remote control to put the projector into standby mode. - Unplug the power cord from the AC 2 outlet after the cooling fan stops. - The power indicator on the projector. blinks in green while cooling. - The power indicator changes to red when the projector finishes cooling.

-Do not unplug the power cord during projection or cooling fan operation.
-This can cause damage due to rise in internal temperature, as the cooling fan also stops.
+- Do not unplug the power cord during projection or cooling fan operation.
+This can cause damage due to rise in internal temperature, as the cooling fan also stops. - When on standby, power to the projector is not OFF completely.
+If not planning to use the projector for an extended period of time, unplug the AC power cord from AC power outlet as explained above.

-On-screen Display (confirmation message)
+On-screen Display